Watch Now: Video critical of Gov. Stitt's handling of COVID-19 making the rounds

 Walters did not respond to requests for comment.

-“We have no response to a single video with no money behind it uploaded by a faceless liberal organization that raises money for Democrats, and Governor Stitt will not be distracted by those who insist on politicizing this pandemic,” Stitt's spokesman Charlie Hannema said in a statement.
+Stitt's spokesman, Charlie Hannema, said in a statement that “we have no response to a single video with no money behind it uploaded by a faceless liberal organization that raises money for Democrats, and Governor Stitt will not be distracted by those who insist on politicizing this pandemic.”

 COVID-19 basics everyone needs to know as the pandemic continues